d-iii-s/msim/notes.md

 ~~This is untested as of now on mips (!!!)~~
 Tested, bugs are fixed.
 It works, but it would be nice to put something similar back.

+Architecture of new intruction cache:
+Physmem holds the `valid` flag, which signifies if the frame has been written to since the last reset.
+Each processor type holds its own cache, which translates between addresses and function pointers.
+The cache lookup will consult the physmem frame on its validity.

+Benefits:

+- The caching functionality is separated from the physical memory
+- It is more scalable with regards to the number of processor types
+- The whole processor type can share the cache, before each individual cpu had its own cache

+Drawbacks:

+- Two address lookups have to be executed for each instruction (one to find the physmem frame, second to look inside cache)
+- This system does not work if two types of instructions are stored in the same page, but I think this is a reasonable assumption

 ### mem

 `mem.h` and `mem.c` are named unfortunately, they should be named dmem.